Australia: Bushfire crisis triggers mass protests | DW | 10.01.2020

 From paradise to most polluted places on earth

-At least 26 people have lost their lives in the fires and more than 10 million hectares of land across Australia has burned since the bushfire season and several thousand homes have been destroyed.
+At least 26 people have lost their lives in the fires and more than 10 million hectares (24.7 million acres) of land across Australia has burned since the bushfire season and several thousand homes have been destroyed.

 Australian scientists claim at least one billion animals were killed in the recent bushfires.